 The Remarkables is a smaller ski area near Coronet Peak.
-Though, it offers an incredible and fun family ski holiday.
-Since it is a great place to learn how to ski, there is no pressure for beginners.
-It is known as one of the best terrain parks in the country and the runs are both wide and safe for kids to practice on.
-Be sure to get your insta-worthy snap in front of the breathtaking views.
-It is a 30 minute drive from Queenstown Airport.
+Though, it offers an incredible and fun ski holiday.
+Known as one of the best terrain parks in New Zealand, it’s a great place for beginners to practice on.
+Be sure to get your instagrammable snaps in front of the surreal views.
+Queenstown Airport is a 30 minute drive.

 📍 Queenstown 9300, New Zealand

-This Alpine Resort located between Queenstown and Wanaka is one of the most popular ski spots in New Zealand.
-With magnificent views, large accessibility, a wonderful selection of terrain and classic infrastructure, we are not surprised it attracts all sorts of ski enthusiasts from beginners to experts.
-If you don´t fancy driving, you can take the shuttle buses from Queenstown or Wanaka.
+This Alpine Resort located between Queenstown and Wanaka is one of the most popular ski areas in New Zealand.
+With magnificent views, large accessibility, selection of terrain and classic infrastructure, we are not surprised it attracts all sorts of ski enthusiasts from beginners to experts.
+If you don’t fancy driving, you can take shuttle buses from Queenstown or Wanaka.

 📍 Cardrona Valley Rd, Cardrona 9305, New Zealand

 This ski area boasts the longest vertical drop in Australasia.
 With some of the highest elevation peaks in New Zealand, there is plenty of snow making it a marvelous place for dedicated skiers.
-Excitingly, there is plenty of nightlife and fabulous restaurants to pick from so groups of friends will be in their element.
-While there is a lack of lodging, this resort does attract large crowds so it is best to book early to avoid disappointment.
-You can get here from Auckland in four hours while Taihape Airport is just one hour away.
+Excitingly, there’s a fun nightlife scene with fabulous restaurants making it ideal for groups.
+This resort is four hours drive from Auckland and one hour from Taihape Airport.

 📍 Ohakune Mountain Road, Mt Ruapehu 4691, New Zealand